 “It’s vital for the industry to come together as a whole to do more to show females that a career in technology is incredibly rewarding, to increase the number of females working within the industry, to attract people who are considering a career change, and to encourage younger generations to consider these careers from the word go.
 One single company can’t do it alone, which is why we’re asking organisations to pledge their support for the Tech Talent Charter and join us on our exciting journey.
 For more information please go to https://techtalentcharter.co.uk/”

 No – as with the press release it’s your content and you have control.
 However the same rules apply as with press releases.
 We need sign off on any direct quotes from our board directors or a reference to the DCMS.
-We also ask that you don’t mention any other companies in advance of them being announced.

 We may well get asked by journalists for interviewees and case studies– and we absolutely want you to feature in these stories.